NeonMan/master-system-emu/BUILD.md

 ## Requisites ##

 This project uses CMake to build the binaries.
-However, the following tools must be available in your path.
+However, the following tools must be available in your PATH.
 These tools should be readily available on any linux distribution, windows versions are usually available on the links provided.

 * [CMake]
 * [Python 3]